Nazanin Zaghari-Ratcliffe: Mahsa Amini protests

 Because of the Mahsa Amini protests, Zaghari-Ratcliffe cut her hair publicly as a symbol of opposition to tyranny in the Islamic Republic of Iran.

 Media

 On 28 December 2022, Zaghari-Ratcliffe was the guest editor on the Today (BBC Radio 4) programme.
-She told Andy Murray that had she had experienced a rare moment of joy during her imprisonment when her captors gave her a television, on which she saw him win the Men's singles at the 2016 Wimbledon Championships.
+She told Andy Murray that she had experienced a rare moment of joy during her imprisonment when her captors gave her a television, on which she saw him win the Men's singles at the 2016 Wimbledon Championships.